kristofhracza/hacking-procedure/Hashes_password/pass_hash.md

 # Passwords and hashes
-Ways to break password hashes, or just methods to make the bruteforce easier.
+Ways to break password hashes, or just methods to make the brute-force easier.

 # Adding salt (as a normal string) to a password file
 This is if the password has no salt shown, because it has been concatenated when encrypting, therefore the salt has to be added to the dictionary, line-by-line.